paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

   Browse the full **[Frequently Asked Questions (FAQ)](#frequently-asked-questions)** for detailed Q&A on methodology, limitations, oversight context, and how to verify or challenge the findings.

 - **Full evidence**
-  - **[Main Audit Report: Documentation Gap Analysis](Documentation%20Gap%20Analysis_%20Independent%20Audit%20of%20TGA%20COVID-19%20Vaccine%20Safety%20Monitoring%20Plan%20_V1.5.1.pdf)** – Full findings, implementation status for all 20 Safety Plan outputs, and complete references.
+  - **[Main Audit Report](analysis/documentation-gap-analysis_v1.5.1.pdf)** – Full findings, implementation status for all 20 Safety Plan outputs, and complete references.
   - **[reference-documents folder](reference-documents/)** – All key documents, saftey plan and vaccination policies, Senate testimony extracts, FOI and OAIC materials, and primary source files used in the audit.

 ### Quick Reference Packs and Supporting Materials

-- **[Audit Findings Summary](TGA_COVID-19%20Safety%20Plan%20Implementation_Audit_Dec%2025%20FINAL_V1.5.1%20pptx.pdf)** – Implementation status by Safety Plan objective, key findings on documentation gaps, and what TGA cannot demonstrate.
+- **[Visual Summary: Audit Summary Presentation](analysis/tga-safety-plan-audit_v1.5.pdf)** - Implementation status by Safety Plan objective, key findings on documentation gaps, and what TGA cannot demonstrate.
-- **[FOI Journey Analysis](TGA%20FOI%20Analysis%20Dec%202025_V1.5.pdf)** – Timeline of the FOI process and TGA's contradictory responses.
+- **[FOI Analysis and Timeline Documentation](analysis/tga-foi-analysis_v1.5.pdf)** – Timeline of the FOI process and TGA's contradictory responses.

 Use these for briefings, presentations, or quick sharing.